oxygenxml/web-author-sample-plugins/web-author-block-deleting-suggestions/README.md

 Block Change Tracking Deletion
 ===============================

-Plugin that block an user from deleting tracked changes made by aother user.
+Plugin that block an user from deleting tracked changes made by another user.